-Dose–Response Assay with Glyphosate
+Dose-Response Assay with Glyphosate

 GR and GS C. distichophylla populations were sprayed with the following increasing doses of glyphosate: 0, 31.25, 62.5, 125, 250, 500, 1000, 1500, and 2000 g ae ha−1 (10 replicates per dose) in the treatment chamber.
-Four weeks after treatment (WAT), the survival (plants were considered dead if they showed no active growth) was assessed and the shoots of the aerial part of the plants (dried at 60 ◦C for 4 days) were harvested and weighed.
+Four weeks after treatment (WAT), the survival (plants were considered dead if they showed no active growth) was assessed, and the shoots of the aerial part of the plants (dried at 60 ◦C for 4 days) were harvested and weighed.
 Data are expressed as percentages.
 The experiment was repeated twice, once during spring and once during fall.

 Shikimic Acid Accumulation Assay

-The shikimic acid accumulation was studied following the methodology described by Shaner et al. [29] with some modifications which will be detailed below.
-Young leaf tissue samples (50 mg in 4 mm leaf discs) were taken and placed in Eppendorf tubes (2 mL) which contained 1 mL of monoammonium phosphate (NH4H2PO4 10 mM, pH 4.4) plus glyphosate solutions at different concentrations (0, 100, 200, 400, 800, and 1000 µM).
+The shikimic acid accumulation was studied following the methodology described by Shaner et al. [29] with some modifications, as detailed below.
+Young leaf tissue samples (50 mg in 4 mm leaf discs) were taken and placed in Eppendorf tubes (2 mL), which contained 1 mL of monoammonium phosphate (NH4H2PO4 10 mM, pH 4.4) plus glyphosate solutions at different concentrations (0, 100, 200, 400, 800, and 1000 µM).
 The samples were incubated for 24 h under fluorescent light (150 µM m−2 s−1).
 After this time, the samples were frozen until their analysis.
-The process followed incubating these frozen samples at 60 ◦C for 30 min.
+The process was followed by incubating these frozen samples at 60 ◦C for 30 min.
 A 250 µL amount of hydrochloric acid (HCl 1.25 N) was added and incubated at 60 ◦C for 15 min.
-Aliquots of 250 µL were transferred to new Eppendorf tubes (1.5 mL) and 500 µL of periodic acid (0.25% w/v) and sodium metaperiodate (0.25 % w/v) solution were added in proportion (1:1 (v/v)).
+Aliquots of 250 µL were transferred to new Eppendorf tubes (1.5 mL), and 500 µL of periodic acid (0.25% w/v) and sodium metaperiodate (0.25 % w/v) solution were added in proportion (1:1 (v/v)).
 The samples were incubated at 25 ◦C for 90 min.
 Next, 500 µL of a mix of sodium hydroxide (NaOH 0.6 N) and sodium sulfite (Na2SO3 0.22 N) in a 1:1 ratio was added and mixed.
 Sample absorbance was measured using a spectrophotometer (model DU-640, Beckman Instruments Inc., Fullerton, USA) at 380 nm.
 The experiment had a completely randomized design, using three tissue samples from each GR and GS C. distichophylla population per glyphosate concentration.
-The absorbance results were expressed as micrograms shikimate per milliliter HCL solution (µg/mL) using a calibration curve with known concentrations of shikimate.
+The absorbance results were expressed as micrograms of shikimate per millilitre HCL solution (µg/mL) using a calibration curve with known concentrations of shikimate.
 The experiment was repeated twice.

 Absorption and Translocation